gdurante2019/gdurante2019.github.io/_posts/2020-04-09-comparative_anatomy_housing_market_value_plots.markdown

 ![final 6-12 months of data](https://raw.githubusercontent.com/gdurante2019/dsc-mod-4-project-online-ds-sp-000/master/images/blog_final_6-12_months_curve1.png)

-### Some initial findings regarding a couple of shape features
+### Some initial findings regarding shape features

 The findings below are preliminary, and some are based on the more detailed analysis I performed on ZIP codes in the Sacramento metro area.
 Others also draw upon what I observed in the metro area analyses.